-"Recommendation" Ref ("Principle No" Ref followed by Recommendation Ref) Departure Explanation 2.4 A separate Nomination Committee has not been formed.
-The Board comprises five members each of who have valuable contributions to make in fulfilling the role of a nomination committee member.
-A director will excuse himself where there is a personal interest or conflict.
-3.2 and 3.3 No formal diversity policy has been established.
-Given the nature and size of the Company, its business interests and the stage of development, the Board is of the view that a diversity policy is not in the best interests of the Company at this time.
-4.1, 4.2 and 4.3 No formal audit committee has been established or formal charter drawn.
-Given the size and nature of the Company, its business interests and the ongoing level of involvement of all directors it is not considered necessary that a formal audit committee be established or a charter be drawn.
-8.1 and 8.2 No formal remuneration committee has been established.
-Given the size and nature of the Company, its business interests and the ongoing level of involvement of all directors it is not considered necessary to establish a remuneration committee.
+"Recommendation" Ref ("Principle No" Ref followed by Recommendation Ref) Departure E 2.4 A separate Nomination Committee has not been formed.
+TI W fu m W 3.2 and 3.3 No formal diversity policy has been established.
+G its de di th 4.1, 4.2 and 4.3 No formal audit committee has been established or formal charter drawn.
+G its of co di 8.1 and 8.2 No formal remuneration committee has been established.
+G its of co re